carlrafting/vanillapod/readme.md

 document.body.querySelector('#app').append(el, button);
 ```

+There is nothing wrong with this solution, but as the application grows there are alot of moving parts the developer has to keep track of manually.
+Also, why are we calling the function `effect`, what is up with that? `effect` is a naming convention borrowed from the concept of reactive programming.
+In simple terms, an `effect` is a "reaction" or "response" to a change in state.
+When the button is pressed we update `count`, which in this case is our state, and in response to that we run the effect.

 For the last decade or so we've seen a bunch of different approaches to making front-end development easier, for the right or wrong reasons.
 Front-end developers have argued back and forth, we've seen new libraries come and go.

 Vanillapods main goal is to be a learning experience and to produce something useful, if not for anyone else, at least for me.
 It's inspired to attempt creating a UI library, by Juha Lindstedts [RE:DOM](https://redom.js.org/) and later on Chris Ferdinandis [Reef.js](https://reefjs.com/) and [Andrea Giammarchi many DOM libraries](https://github.com/WebReflection).
 Hopefully it will not be too similair to those libraries (why should it exist otherwise?), but rather use those libraries to learn different approaches to solve common problems.
 Vanillapod is not used in production as of this time, so if you're looking for something more battle-tested, check out the libraries i mentioned above.